dwavesystems/dwave-ocean-sdk/docs/index.rst

 Welcome to |dwave_short|
 ========================

+..
+TODO: format the following content

     *It's not a Turing machine, but a machine of a different kind.*

     --- Richard Feynman, 1981

-.. dropdown:: What We Do
+.. dropdown:: What |dwave_short| Does

     Despite the incredible power of today's supercomputers, many complex computing problems cannot be addressed by conventional systems.
 The huge growth of data and